Anne-LiseHow/Text-Generation-Feb2023/README.md

 ## Text-Generation
 A two-layer LSTM neural network has been implemented for text generation based on a Sci-Fi corpus.
+The data is available at: https://www.kaggle.com/datasets/jannesklaas/scifi-stories-text-corpus

 ### Pre-processing steps include:
 * Split the text into sentences